by Carly Schorman

 This is a big one here, kids.
 This simple piece of advice will save you a lot of hurt and aggravation in the long run.
 Really.

 Before you submit to a publication, you should do two things on Submithub.
-First, check out the blog or label you plan to submit to.
+First, check out the publication or label you plan to submit to.
 I mean, duh.
 Maybe it’s a blog that only does one album review a month.
 Or maybe they only publish playlists of 100 songs every Tuesday.
-Maybe they only cover Brit Pop.
+Maybe they only cover reggae.
 How are you going to know unless you look into the matter a little?
+If you don’t you could be wasting your time and theirs.

 You should also check the profile page of the blog (or label) you are submitting to.
-There is often helpful information available to help you discern if you are submitting to the right spot.
+There is often useful information available to help you discern if you are submitting to the right spot.
 For example, on our profile page, we tell folks to include the release date and social media links when submitting to us.
-We even go so far as to leave a note on the feedback we provide.
+We even go so far as to leave a note about the feedback we provide because we frequently don’t leave feedback and refund money instead.

 Additionally, Submithub keeps statistics on all the active blogs and labels that use their platform.
 This page can be REALLY HELPFUL because it breaks down the numbers for you… like which blogs only take premium tracks or which blogs don’t provide feedback and only take standard submissions.
 There’s even a feedback score to give you some idea of which blogs put time and effort into their responses.